AZT Race GPS Data

 The race starts at the AZT Trailhead at Parker Canyon Lake.
 It follows the Arizona Trail to the town of Patagonia, passing through Canelo Pass.
 This ~35 mile section of primarily singletrack will give racers a taste of what's to come.
 Expect some hike-a-bike, right off the bat.
 Elevations range from 4500 to 6000 feet.

+The route follows the AZ Trail through Kentucky Camp and onto the newly constructed Las Colinas and Cienega passages of the trail.
+The final touches on these segments were finished just in time for the 2011 edition of the race.
 The race then hits pavement on Old Spanish Trail to detour around Saguaro National Park (wilderness).
 It passes through the east side of Tucson, where grocery stores, restaurants and even bike shops provide opportunity to refuel and repair.
-Tucson is the halfway point on the route, at roughly 150 miles.
+Tucson is the halfway point on the route, at roughly 120 miles.

 Out of Tucson, the race climbs the dirt Redington Road to the "side door", then on connecting 4x4 roads to the AZT coming out of the Rincon Mountains.
 Follow beautiful high desert singletrack on the Bellota and Molino trails, crossing the Catalina Highway and continuing to climb to Prison Camp.

 At Prison Camp, the route begins a 3000 foot paved climb to Summerhaven.
 At Summerhaven follow the Oracle Ridge Trail (hike-a-bike shoes on standby), Cody Trail, followed by more AZT through Oracle State Park to Highway 77.
 After a brief stint on Tiger Mine Rd, the Antelope Peak section of the AZT begins.
-After countless up and downhill switchbacks, the AZT blasts down a long stretch of gasline road, before turning down the sandy Bloodsucker Wash.
+After countless up and downhill switchbacks, the AZT climbs the crest the Black Hills, before dropping down to cross the sandy Bloodsucker Wash.
 More singletrack begins around the shoulder of Antelope Peak.
 This is a very remote stretch of Sonoran desert.

 Superior, AZ is 4 miles east on US 60.
 Food, motel, etc can be found there.